annafriebe/AdaptiveETBayes/README.md

 data/toLatexDistrLinesSP

 # Calculate KL divergence and generate lines for graphs (Fig 3)
-Run from RStudio in AdaptiveETBayes project
+Source from RStudio in AdaptiveETBayes project

 evaluationFigures/KLDivCalcSequence.R